 We are a leader in Decision Management ("DM") solutions that enable businesses to automate, improve and connect decisions to enhance business performance.
 Our predictive analytics and decision management systems power hundreds of billions of customer decisions each year.
 We help companies acquire customers more efficiently, increase customer value, reduce fraud and credit losses, lower operating expenses and enter new markets more profitably.
-Most leading banks and credit card issuers rely on our solutions, as do many insurers, retailers, telecommunications providers, healthcare organizations, pharmaceutical companies and government agencies.
+Most leading banks and credit card issuers rely on our solutions, as do many insurers, retailers, healthcare organizations, pharmaceutical companies and government agencies.
 We also serve consumers through online services that enable people to purchase and understand their FICO® scores, the standard measure in the United States of credit risk, empowering them to manage their financial health.

-Most of our revenues are derived from the sale of products and services within the consumer credit, financial services and insurance industries, and during the quarter ended March 31, 2009, 71% of our revenues were derived from within these industries.
-A significant portion of our remaining revenues is derived from the healthcare and retail industries, as well as the government sector.
+Most of our revenues are derived from the sale of products and services within the consumer credit, banking and insurance industries, and during the quarter ended June 30, 2009, 72% of our revenues were derived from within these industries.
+A significant portion of our remaining revenues is derived from the healthcare and retail industries.
 Our clients utilize our products and services to facilitate a variety of business processes, including customer marketing and acquisition, account origination, credit and underwriting risk management, fraud loss prevention and control, and client account and policyholder management.
 A significant portion of our revenues is derived from transactional or unit-based software license fees, annual license fees under long-term software license arrangements, transactional fees derived under scoring, network service or internal hosted software arrangements, and annual software maintenance fees.
 The recurrence of these revenues is, to a significant degree, dependent upon our clients' continued usage of our products and services in their business activities.
 The more significant activities underlying the use of our products in these areas include: credit and debit card usage or active account levels; lending acquisition, origination and customer management activity; and customer acquisition, cross selling and retention programs.
-Approximately 76% and 70% of our revenues during the quarters ended March 31, 2009 and 2008, respectively, and 77% and 72% of our revenues for the six months ended March 31, 2009 and 2008, respectively, were derived from arrangements with transactional or unit-based pricing.
-We also derive revenues from other sources which generally do not recur and include, but are not limited to, perpetual or time-based licenses with upfront payment terms, non-recurring professional service arrangements and gain-share arrangements where revenue is derived based on percentages of client revenue growth or cost reductions attributab booking as estimated future contractual revenues, including agreements with perpetual, multi-year and annual terms.
+Approximately 78% and 73% of our revenues during the quarters ended June 30, 2009 and 2008, respectively, and 77% and 73% of our revenues for the nine months ended June 30, 2009 and 2008, respectively, were derived from arrangements with transactional or unit-based pricing.
+We also derive revenues from other sources which generally do not recur and include, but are not limited to, perpetual or time-based licenses with upfront payment terms, non-recurring professional service arrangements and gain-share arrangements where revenue is derived based on percentages of client revenue growth or cost reductions attributable to our products.

+One measure used by management as an indicator of our business performance is the volume of bookings achieved.
+We define a booking as estimated future contractual revenues, including agreements with perpetual, multi-year and annual terms.
 Bookings values may include: (i) estimates of variable fee components such as hours to be incurred under new professional services arrangements and customer account or transaction activity for agreements with transactional-based fee arrangements, (ii) additional or expanded business from renewals of contracts, and (iii) to a lesser extent, previous customers that have attrited and been re-sold only as a result of a significant sales effort.
-During the quarter ended March 31, 2009, we achieved bookings of \$46.8 million, with no deals with a booking value of \$3.0 million or more.
-In comparison, bookings in the prior year quarter ended March 31, 2008 were \$99.2 million, including three deals with bookings values of \$3.0 million or more.
+During the quarter ended June 30, 2009, we achieved bookings of \$49.0 million, with one deal with a booking value of \$3.0 million or more.
+In comparison, bookings in the prior year quarter ended June 30, 2008 were \$64.2 million, including two deals with bookings values of \$3.0 million or more.